ekenigs/typedec/docs/tEnum.md

     }
 }

-new TestClass(null); // TypeError: must be one of A,B
+new TestClass(null); // TypeError: 0 must be one of A,B

 const t: TestClass = new TestClass(TestEnum.A);

-t.foo = 100; // // TypeError: must be one of A,B
+t.foo = 100; // TypeError: foo must be one of A,B

 t.foo = TestEnum.B;
 ```